Why Effective Marketing is all about Appealing To The Reptilian Brain (and 6 ways to do it)

 Facts don’t engage people, they don’t care

 Well, not at first anyway.
 At some point people will want to get into the facts.
 But you have to earn that interest by first creating an emotional connection.
 Marketing strategy must focus on engagement first, facts second - good marketing is emotional marketing.

-This is biology: it is in the way our brains are wired.
+This is biology: it is in the way the human brain is wired.

 The oldest part of our brain is a knot sensory processing and automatic systems that evolved some 500 million years ago.
 It is the part of the brain that every animal shares and one that we have in common with the oldest creatures on the planet: reptiles.